rubenwardy/minetest_modding_book/_en/players/sfinv.md

 Note that the `is_in_nav` is only called when the player's inventory formspec is generated.
-This happens when a player joins the game, switches tabs, or a mod requests it using SFINV's API.
+This happens when a player joins the game, switches tabs, or a mod requests for SFINV to regenerate.

 This means that you need to manually request that SFINV regenerates the inventory formspec on any events that may change `is_in_nav`'s result.
 In our case,